-Starring Leonardo DiCaprio, Brad Pitt, Margot Robbie, Al Pacino, Kurt Russell, Emile Hirsch, Margaret Qualley, Timothy Olyphant, Julia Butters, Dakota Fanning, Bruce Dern, Mike Moh, Luke Perry, Clu Gulager, Rebecca Gayheart, Zoë Bell, Michael Madsen and Brenda Vaccaro.
+Starring Leonardo DiCaprio, Brad Pitt, Margot Robbie, Al Pacino, Kurt Russell, Emile Hirsch, Margaret Qualley, Timothy Olyphant, Julia Butters, Austin Butler, Dakota Fanning, Bruce Dern, Mike Moh, Luke Perry, Clu Gulager, Rebecca Gayheart, Zoë Bell, Michael Madsen and Brenda Vaccaro.
 Directed by Quentin Tarantino.
 From Columbia Pictures.

 Once Upon a Time…in Hollywood was a departure of sorts for Quentin Tarantino.
 His fans are split on the film, some hating it, some loving it, few indifferent.
 Casual fans left the theatre severely disappointed in the movie, many saying it wasn’t “Tarantino” enough.
 And, in a way, they’re right.